 Wi-Fi Max 5G barcode sticker

-4. Enter your desired new admin password and confirm it by typing it again.
+4. Enter your new modem password and confirm it by typing it again.

-My Internet Connect app - Change Modem Password
+My Internet Connect app modem login password settings

 Using your web browser